How to apply for your first Irish passport as an adult

 Applying in person

-Applying in person to the Passport Office for your first passport is not recommended.
+It is not recommended to apply in person to the Passport Office for your first passport.
 Nearly all Irish citizens can apply for their first passport online.

 The counter service in the Passport Office is designed to accommodate people who need to renew their passports urgently and don’t have enough time to apply in other ways.
 It should not be used for first-time applications.
 These applications are too complex to be processed at the public counter because your right to Irish citizenship must be established and your documents must be verified.
 You should not book any travel until you have received your passport as these applications cannot be expedited.